treyhunner/pyohio2024/outline-idea.md

     - Naming things: give important ideas names
     - Mental models: make your mental models explicit
 - Iterate, accepting discomfort
+- Think outside yourself
+    - Modeling your thinking
+    - There are levels to this
 - Note opportunities for improvement

 - Hold your identity lightly? - Julia Galef